What Deer and Rabbits Eat First (and What They Leave Alone)

 Plantain lily (Hosta)

-A favorite, possibly tied with roses.
+A deer favorite, possibly tied with roses.

 Rose (Rosa)